ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject.Tasks/Selenium/Module5_BrowserActions_The_Internet/Hometask.md

 1. Navigate to the website.
 2. Click on the "Large & Deep DOM" link.
-3. Scroll down to interact with the deep DOM elements.
+3. Scroll down until 'Powered by Elemental Selenium' is not clickable.
 4. Maximize the browser window.
-5. Verify that the deep DOM interaction is still working.
+5. Scroll right to the end of the table.
+6. Get the latest value of the table (must be equal 50.50)
-6. Change the window size.
+7. Change the window size.
-7. Verify that the window size changes accordingly.
+8. Verify that the window size changes accordingly.

 ### Scenario 5: Working with Chrome Options - Headless Mode